 Before servicing a pedal, check whether the axle is bent.
-This is easiest with the pedal off the bicycle so you can spin the axle.
-The threaded end should stay centered as it turns.
-If it wobbles, the axle is bent and must be replaced.
+This is easiest when screwing the pedal into or out of the crank.
+If the outer end of the pedal describes a small circle, the axle is bent and must be replaced.
+With the pedal off the bicycle, you may notice the threaded end wobbling as you spin the axle.
 Also note whether the bearings run smoothly and without excess free play.
 If they don't, you already know that at the very least, they need to be readjusted.

 There are too many different types of clipless pedals to cover them all, but here are links to instructions for some common models.

 Shimano SPD (on Park Tool Web site) -- most models have an axle assembly which unscrews using a special tool that is supplied with the pedals.
 These pedals have splines inboard of the pedal body to fit the tool.
 Some Shimano SPD pedals, and SPD-compatible pedals of other brands, have plastic dustcaps which pry out.
 The bearings of these pedals are serviced the same way as with toe-clippable and plain pedals, below.